 Not all optional modules will necessarily be available in any year.
 Admission to optional modules will be at the discretion of the Programme Director.

-(i) Modules to the value of 30 credits chosen from the wide variety of Psychology options available, such as the following:
+Optional modules to the value of 30 credits chosen from a list of Psychology options such as the following: